 It has also been observed that SE is incompatible with those infinitives that do not license nominative subjects, but allowed in infinitival constructions where overt subjects are licensed (Cinque 1988; Mendikoetxea 1999).
-The contrast between (27) and (28) present minimal pairs with infinitival and tensed subjunctive complements, and (29) is a case of prepositional infinitives allowing overt pronominal subjects.
+The contrast between (30) and (31) present minimal pairs with infinitival and tensed subjunctive complements, and (32) is a case of prepositional infinitives allowing overt pronominal subjects.
 In all cases, SE and personal pronouns behave the same way:

-- (27) a.
-Es mejor descubrir-se a la culpable Is better to.discover-SE DOM the culprit - b.
-Es mejor descubrir yo al culpable Is better to.discover I DOM.the culprit - (28) a.
-Es mejor que se descubra al culpable Is better that SE discover.3sgSUBJUNCTIVE DOM.the culprit 'It's better that the culprit be discovered' - b.
-Es mejor que yo descubra al culpable Is better that I discover.1sgSUBJUNCTIVE DOM.the culprit 'It's better that (if) I discover the culprit' - (29) a.
-Al descubrir-se al culpable At.the discover-SE DOM.the culprit 'When the culprit was discovered' - b.
-Al descubrir yo al culpable At.the discover I DOM.the culprit 'When I discovered the culprit'
+- (30) a.
+Es mejor descubrir-se a la culpable/tus intenciones Is better to.discover-SE DOM the culprit/ your intentions - b.
+Es mejor descubrir yo al culpable/tus intenciones Is better to.discover I DOM.the culprit/your intentions - (31) a.
+Es mejor que se descubra al culpable/tus intenciones Is better that SE discover.subj dom.the culprit /your intentions 'It's better that the culprit/your intentions be discovered' - b.
+Es mejor que yo descubra al culpable/tus intenciones Is better that I discover.1sgSUBJUNCTIVE DOM.the culprit /your intentions 'It's better that (if) I discover the culprit' - (32) a.
+Al descubrir-se al culpable/tus intenciones...

+At.the discover-SE DOM.the culprit / your intentions

+'When the culprit was discovered...'/'When your intentions were discovered..." - b.
+Al descubrir yo al culpable/tus intenciones...
+At.the discover I DOM.the culprit/your intentions 'When I discovered the culprit/your intentions'